-The Woolfs bought the small, used hand press from the Excelsior Printing Supply Company in the spring of 1917 for the price of £41.
+The Woolfs bought the small, used hand press from the Excelsior Printing Supply Company on March 23 in 1917 for the price of £41.
 They had no prior knowledge of how to work the machine and learned everything they needed to know from a 16 page pamphlet.

 Despite the long hours the press required, the Woolfs loved the work and found it exhilarating, as Virginia explained in a letter to her sister Vanessa:

 “After 2 hours work at the press, Leonard heaved a terrific sigh and said ‘I wish to God we’d never bought the cursed thing!’
 To my relief, though not surprise, he added, ‘Because I shall never do anything else.’
 You can’t think how exciting, soothing, ennobling and satisfying it is.
 And so far we’ve only done the dullest and most difficult part – setting up notice.’”